6 best fruits and vegetables to keep your dog strong and happy

 Similarly, small seeds from apples or other fruits should also be removed to prevent choking.

-In addition to physical risks, some fruits and vegetables may have adverse effects on a dog’s health due to their high sugar content.
+In addition to physical risks, some fruits and vegetables may pose adverse health effects for dogs due to their high sugar content.

 For example, too much fructose from sweet fruits like bananas or mangoes can lead to weight gain, dental problems, and even diabetes in dogs over time.
-It is important to limit these types of sugary treats for your pet.
+It is important to limit sugary treats for your pet.

 Certain vegetables may cause discomfort for dogs with allergies or sensitivities.

-If you notice any allergic reactions such as itching or skin irritations after introducing a new vegetable into your dog’s diet, it may be best to avoid giving them that particular food in the future.
+If you notice any allergic reactions, such as itching or skin irritation, after introducing a new vegetable to your dog’s diet, it may be best to avoid that particular food in the future.

 Always wash fresh produce thoroughly before feeding it to your dog.
 Fruits and vegetables grown with pesticides or herbicides could potentially harm your dog if ingested without proper washing.